Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 At the time of writing, ESPHome required Python version 3.11.

 Created project folders have an isolated Python virtual environment, matched to suit the requirements of ESPHome, and distinct from any other Python installation.
 The prototypical Python version must first be made available, before the isolated
 Python virtual environment can later be created.
 The specific version of Python is installed, but not made active.
-System-wide Python configuration is safely left intact.
+System-wide Python configuration is thus safely left intact.

 **Add or update of python3.11 and python3.11-venv, by idempotent overwrite sequence:**